Waikiki Skytower

 No analysis available

-Pool is strongly supported by the current remarks and historical MLS data.
-Many listings explicitly mention the amenity, with phrases like "swimming pool," "pool," "heated saltwater pool," and "saltwater swimming pool," appearing across multiple agents and listings.
-This looks like a consistent shared building amenity rather than a copy-paste anomaly.
+Pool is strongly supported across the building.
+Multiple current listings explicitly mention the amenity, including phrases such as "building's amenities— pool, sauna, and BBQ area," "heated swimming pool," "heated saltwater pool," and "saltwater swimming pool."
+The evidence is consistent across many listings and appears to reflect a real shared building amenity rather than copy-paste error.

 Heated pool is strongly supported by both the MLS history and the current public remarks.
 Multiple listings explicitly describe a "heated saltwater pool," "large heated pool," and "heated pool with large pool deck," which is more than enough to confirm the feature.
 The consistency across several listings suggests a genuine shared amenity, not just checkbox noise.